 There are many ways of testing software.
 The terms functional, regression, integration, product, unit, coverage, user-oriented, are only a few of the characterizations we encounter.
 These terms are derived from the method of software testing or the development phase during which the software is tested.
-The testing methods "functional," "coverage," and "user-oriented," indicate respectively that the functionality, the structure, and the user view of the software are to be tested.
+The testing methods functional, coverage, and user-oriented. indicate respectively that the functionality, the structure, and the user view of the software are to be tested.
 Any of these methods might be applied during the unit, integration, product, or regression phases of the software's development.

 White-box, or coverage, testing uses the structure of the software to measure the quality of testing.
-This structural coverage and its measurement is believed to be connected with reliability estimation.
-These testing schemes include statement coverage testing, decision coverage testing, and data-flow coverage testing.
+It is this structural coverage and its measurement which we believe is of value in reliability estimation.
+We describe two coverage testing methods, mutation testing and data and control flow testing.
+Subsequently we discuss the use of these methods in reliability estimation.